LunarLegacyStudios/Legacy-Clicker/README.md

 Since the app is packaged from Python, some antivirus scanners might flag the executable as a false positive.

 This is a common issue with PyInstaller builds.
 Microsoft has manually reviewed and cleared the code in the past.
 If a new update triggers a false alert, it will be resubmitted to Microsoft immediately for manual verification.

-_Disclaimer: Some games and platforms restrict automated inputs.
-Use this tool at your own risk.
-The creator is not responsible for any account actions or platform restrictions._